ulricaskarin/ulricaskarin.github.io/_posts/2015-11-15-a-dev-students-quest.markdown

 comments: false
 ---

-Welcome,
+WELCOME

-to **a dev students quest**.
+...to **a dev students quest**.
 My name is Ulrica Skarin and I am currently a student at the Linnaeus University in the [web programming course].
 My aim is to gain a deeper understanding within the web development area and this is the website where you may follow my journey (if you'd like).
 Greets / Ulrica